Understanding 1/40 as a Decimal: A thorough look

 Method 2: Equivalent Fractions – A Strategic Simplification

 Sometimes, manipulating the fraction before converting can simplify the long division process.
-While 1/40 doesn't offer many obvious simplifications, this method is incredibly useful with more complex fractions.
+Consider this: while 1/40 doesn't offer many obvious simplifications, this method is incredibly useful with more complex fractions.
 The goal is to find an equivalent fraction with a denominator that is a power of 10 (10, 100, 1000, etc.).
 Unfortunately, this isn't readily achievable with 40.
-However, we can demonstrate the principle with a similar fraction:

 Let's consider 1/20.
 To convert this to a decimal, we can multiply both the numerator and the denominator by 5 to get an equivalent fraction with a denominator of 100: